JSON Log and Event File Challenges

 column would result in a double-counted value of 246, not 123.
 If the string

-Avoiding the Planning, Time, and Cost Hurdles
+Avoid the Toil, Time, and Cost Hurdles with JSON Flex

-When JSON files are in the indexing mix, ChaosSearch offers a much easier solution for simplifying the indexing and analysis of complex JSON files—JSON Flex®.
+ChaosSearch offers a much easier solution for simplifying the indexing and analysis of complex JSON files—JSON Flex®.

-Updated 7 months ago
+Updated 5 months ago